ember-nexus/api/docs/api-endpoints/user/post-change-password-old.md

-# <span class="title-url"><span class="method-post">POST</span>` /change-password`</span><span class="title-human">Change Password Endpoint</span>
+# <span class="title-url"><span class="method-post">POST</span>` /change-password`</span><span class="title-human">Change Password Endpoint (Old)</span>

 <!-- panels:start -->
 <!-- div:left-panel -->

-!> This endpoint's request body changed with version 0.1.6.
-The old variant is deprecated and will be removed in version 0.2.0.
-Link to the old documentation: [POST /change-password (old)](/api-endpoints/user/post-change-password-old.md).
+!> This is the original variant of the `POST /change-password` endpoint, which is deprecated since version 0.1.6.
+It will be removed in version 0.2.0.

 Endpoint allows changing the user's current password.

-Knowledge of the currently used (old) password is required.
+!> This endpoint requires knowing the currently used password.

+!> Using auth tokens for this endpoint is optional; they are just used for rate limiting here.

 ## Request Body